Program Staff

 In 2012, Joy relocated to Alaska and became the local program coordinator for Kenai Peninsula CASA, a partnership program between the Kenaitze Indian Tribe and Alaska CASA.
 Joy subsequently served as a Guardian ad Litem (GAL), advocating for children and youth in the Kenai court system.
 In 2018, Joy became the State Director of Alaska CASA.
 Her vision as a State Director is to see more children and youth served throughout Alaska by a CASA volunteer.

-Anchorage CASA Program Coordinator
+Anchorage Program

-Fairbanks CASA Program Coordinator
+Fairbanks Program Coordinator

-Juneau CASA Program Coordinator
+Southeast Program Coordinator

 Dee grew up in Northern California but has been living in Alaska for more than 27 years.
 She has 25 years of experience working with multiple Social Services programs, including the Santa Clara County Housing Authority and Division of Public Assistance.
 For the last 12 years she was the Provider Payments Manager and Independent Living Program Coordinator at the Office of Children’s Services.
 She also worked with the Department of Labor in Workforce Investment Youth Programs in both Nevada and Alaska.